stevebaxter/BrigitteBarBot/README.md

 6. Short VIN
 7. Power the ComMotion board with a 7-9V Li-ion battery

 Remove the VIN jumper before connecting USB.
 USB does not provide enough power for the motors (and barely enough power for the ComMotion board).
-Do not power the ComMotion from USB as this may overload the voltage regulator on the Arduino.